- Who is a Mutual Fund Distributor?

 - When it comes to investing, one must spend time on choosing the mutual fund advisors.
 Only when the investor is fully satisfied, they should go ahead with the agent.
 Thus, selecting a mutual fund agent shall not be done under pressure.

 - Lastly, one has to be sure that the mutual fund distributor is accountable for any suggestion they provide.
 They must comply with AMFI and SEBI requirements.
 Also, they must adhere to the Code of Conduct as laid down by the regulatory body.
-In short, working with a competent mutual fund agent can make a difference in the investment journey.
+In short, working with a competent mutual fund agent who upholds professional ethics can make a difference in the investment journey.

 Do You Really Need a Distributor?